Don Bosco Bandel

 Don Bosco School, Bandel is an all-boys, English medium school in Sahaganj, Hooghly, West Bengal, India.
 It was established in 1978 and run by the Salesians of Don Bosco which is a congregation within the Catholic Church.
 The school operates under the Council for the Indian School Certificate Examinations.
 It is one of the international Don Bosco "family of schools".

-The first Don Bosco Institution in India was set up in Thanjavur, Tamil Nadu by the Salesians in the early 1900s.
-The school is a Christian Minority Institution, recognized by the National Commission for Minority Educational Institutions, Government of India (Vide.
-F. No. 1508 of 2006, dated 18/01/2007) and Department of Education of the government of West Bengal, and is affiliated to council for the Indian School certificate examination, New Delhi, (School Code WB 085) for the Indian Certificate for Secondary Education Examinations (ICSE) and the Indian School Certificate Examinations.

-The current principal is Fr.
-Siby Vadakel, SDB.